lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 6.** *Mine ears hast thou opened.* Readiness to hear, fixity of purpose, perfection of obedience, entireness of consecration.

-**Verses 6-8.** The Lord gives an ear to hear his word, a mouth to confess it, a heart to love it, and power to keep it. —James Merrick, M.A., 1720-1769.
+**Verses 6-8.** The Lord gives an ear to hear his word, a mouth to confess it, a heart to love it, and power to keep it. —James Merrick, M. A., 1720-1769.

 **Verses 6-8.** The Lord gives an ear to hear his word, a mouth to confess it, a heart to love it, and power to keep it.

 **Verse 7.**

-1\.The time of Christ's coming. *Then said I.* When types were exhausted, when prophecies looked for their fulfilment, when worldly wisdom had done its utmost, when the world was almost entirely united under one empire, when the time appointed by the Father had come.
+1\.
+The time of Christ's coming. *Then said I.* When types were exhausted, when prophecies looked for their fulfilment, when worldly wisdom had done its utmost, when the world was almost entirely united under one empire, when the time appointed by the Father had come.

-2\.The design of his coming. *In the volume* was written—(a) The constitution of his person. (b) His teaching. (c) The manner of his life. (d) The design of his death. (e) His resurrection and ascension. (f) The kingdom he would establish.
+2\.
+The design of his coming. *In the volume* was written—(a) The constitution of his person. (b) His teaching. (c) The manner of his life. (d) The design of his death. (e) His resurrection and ascension. (f) The kingdom he would establish.

-3\.The voluntariness of his coming, *Lo, I come*.
+3\.
+The voluntariness of his coming, *Lo, I come*.
 Though sent by the Father, he came of his own accord.
 "Christ Jesus came into the world."
 Men do not come into the world, they are sent into it. *Lo, I come*, denotes pre-existence, pre-determination, pre-operation. —George Rogers.

 **Verses 6-8.** The Lord gives an ear to hear his word, a mouth to confess it, a heart to love it, and power to keep it.

 **Verse 8.** *To do thy will, O God.*

-1\.The will of God is seen in the fact of salvation.
+1\.
+The will of God is seen in the fact of salvation.
 It has its origin in the will of God.

-2\.The will of God is seen in the plan of salvation.
+2\.
+The will of God is seen in the plan of salvation.
 All things have proceeded, are proceeding, and will proceed according to that plan.

-3\.It is seen in the provision of salvation, in the appointment of his own Son to become the mediator the atoning sacrifice, the law fulfiller, the head of the church, that his plan required.
+3\.
+It is seen in the provision of salvation, in the appointment of his own Son to become the mediator the atoning sacrifice, the law fulfiller, the head of the church, that his plan required.

-4\.It is seen in the accomplishment of salvation.
+4\.
+It is seen in the accomplishment of salvation.

 **Verse 9.** Referring to our Lord; a great preacher, a great subject, a great congregation, and his great faithfulness in the work.

 **Verse 10.** (*first clause* ).

-1\.The righteousness *possessed* by God.
+1\.
+The righteousness *possessed* by God.

-2\.The righteousness *prescribed* by God.
+2\.
+The righteousness *prescribed* by God.

-3\.The righteousness *provided* by God. *James Frame.*
+3\.
+The righteousness *provided* by God. *James Frame.*

 **Verse 10.**

-1\.The preacher must reveal his whole message.
-2. He must not conceal any part: (a) Not of the righteousness of the law or the gospel; (b) Not of the lovingkindness of grace; (c) Not of any portion of the truth with flowers of rhetoric; (d) To give a partial representation; (e) To put one truth in the place of another; (f) To give the letter without the spirit. *G.R.*
+1\.
+The preacher must reveal his whole message.
+2. He must not conceal any part: (a) Not of the righteousness of the law or the gospel; (b) Not of the lovingkindness of grace; (c) Not of any portion of the truth with flowers of rhetoric; (d) To give a partial representation; (e) To put one truth in the place of another; (f) To give the letter without the spirit. *G. R.*

 **Verse 10.** The great sin of concealing what we know of God.